"It wants us to run. That's how it hunts. This is its jungle, its game, its rules."

 Rousseau Was Right: Despite being remorseless killers and insisting on being bad men, Royce, Stans, Nikolai, and Hanzo all act for the benefit of others at different points throughout the film, and chew each other out for not helping the group from time to time.

 Russian Guy Suffers Most: Subverted.
-His actual on-screen suffering isn't nearly as bad as any of the others, but since he has a family back home, Nikolai certainly has the most to lose.
+Nikolai's actual on-screen suffering isn't nearly as bad as any of the others, but since he has a family back home, he certainly has the most to lose.

 Sequel Hook: The ending has Royce and Isabelle still stuck on planet as a number of newbies are parachute-dropped in....